ApiValley/ApiFlows-Docs/Tutorial.md

 ## ApiFlows load tester step 2

-Using an Injector message from a wire-out node to a wire-in node allows the traffic to continue:
+Using an Injector message from a wire-out node to a wire-in node allows the traffic to continue

 ![NodeRed load tester step 2](images/NodeRedTesterLoadStep2.png)